 Training for your first half marathon can be tough.

-You will spend a lot of time training and ticking off various sessions.
-Start with building a habit of running consistently and increasing your distances and don’t worry so much at the beginning about “tempo runs,” “mile repeats,” or running on hilly terrain.
+Start with building a habit of running consistently and increasing your distances and don’t worry yet about “tempo runs,” “mile repeats,” or running on hilly terrain.

 1. Be consistent with your training

-To remain consistent, choose a training plan that fits your lifestyle.
+Choose a training plan that fits your lifestyle.

 2. Dial in your nutrition

-- Eat plenty of protein to support recovery and consume plenty of carbs to fuel your runs
+- Eat plenty of protein to support recovery and consume plenty of carbs to fuel your runs.

 Related: The Best Breakfasts for Runners